The Ethical Implications of Data Analytics: A Deep Dive

 Conclusion

-Foot traffic analysis is about understanding customers' behaviour, preferences, and the effectiveness of your store layout and campaigns.
+Foot traffic analysis is about understanding customer behaviour, preferences, and the effectiveness of your store layout and campaigns.

 As retail continues to evolve, leveraging foot traffic data effectively will be key to making informed decisions and staying competitive.